tmarrs/json-at-work-examples/appendix-a/README.md

 * [+rbenv+](https://github.com/sstephenson/rbenv) + the `rails` gem

 ### Installing with RVM + the `rails` Gem
 I prefer RVM because it's easy to upgrade to switch between Ruby versions.
+These instructions work for Mac OS X and Linux.
+If this doesn't work on Windows, try [Rails on Windows](#rails-on -windows).

 Install RVM by visiting the [RVM site](https://rvm.io/) and following the [installation instructions](https://rvm.io/rvm/install).

 Use RVM to install Ruby as follows: